rogersegu/cue-cards/README.md

-# stack-aside
+# cue-cards

-StackAside is a simple jQuery plugin that allows you to fix and stack elements in the aside colum as the user scrolls down the page.
+CueCards is a simple jQuery plugin that allows you to fix and stack elements in the aside colum as the user scrolls down the page.
 By default, every fixed element get unfixed as it collapses vertically with another element.

 ## How to use it

 This pluggin is intended to use in a very specific manner, as it's aimed to achieve a sigular result.
-Once the plugin is installed (see instructions below), whenever you assign a ```<section>``` element a class of ```.stackAside``` , the element next to him will get fixed as the user scrolls down, and will unfix again when the scroll gets the end of that ```<section>```.
+Once the plugin is installed (see instructions below), whenever you assign a ```<section>``` element a class of ```.cueCards``` , the element next to him will get fixed as the user scrolls down, and will unfix again when the scroll gets the end of that ```<section>```.

 Let's imagine you have written a paragraph and you added an element next to him (a highlighted quote, another paragraph, an image or anything else) in the aside column.
-If you wish to get that side element fixed for a while as the user scrolls down the page, you just need to install the StackAside plugin and do the following:
+If you wish to get that side element fixed for a while as the user scrolls down the page, you just need to install the cueCards plugin and do the following:

-1. Create a new ```<section>``` element and assign it a class of ```.stackAside```.
+1. Create a new ```<section>``` element and assign it a class of ```.cueCards```.
 2. At the end of this ```<section>``` element, create an ```<aside>``` element and place inside of it the text or image you want to get fixed.
 3. Move inside the ```<section>``` you created the content of the main paragraph.
-It may consist of a single <div> or as many as you wish: the ```<aside>``` element will become pinned all along the ```<section class="stackAside">``` scroll height, so the more elements you add inside your ```<section>``` tag, the longer will the element remain fixed.
+It may consist of a single <div> or as many as you wish: the ```<aside>``` element will become pinned all along the ```<section class="cueCards">``` scroll height, so the more elements you add inside your ```<section>``` tag, the longer will the element remain fixed.

 We are assuming here that your layout has two columns.
 It doesn't matter the width each one takes (60-40%, 30-70%...) as long as there are two of them, no more and no less.
 In case you are not familiar with multi-column layouts, feel free to use the simple CSS sheet included in the plugin.